Law Office of Tim Powers

 many people, is like having your name in the newspaper.
 It's like

 getting public recognition for yourself."

 But that recognition can be dangerous when an unstable ex with serious

 control issues sees it.
 "There can be rage and jealousy," Reynolds

 says.
 "And in some instances, it becomes a domestic violence concern."

-criminal defense attorney for your Denton County criminal case or arrest
+experienced criminal defense attorney for your Denton County criminal case or arrest in Denton County,